Facts, figures and data on sustainability

 Facts, figures and data on sustainability at Continental

-- Either directly or indirectly, Continental is responsible for 108 million metric tons of carbon dioxide emissions each year.
+- Continental is directly or indirectly responsible for the emission of almost 110 million tons of carbon dioxide every year.
 This corresponds to 0.2 to 0.3 percent of total global emissions each year.

 - Continental was able to reduce annual CO2 emissions within the limits of its own plants by almost 70 percent in 2020 by consistently upgrading to renewable energy.